luz-ojeda/luz-ojeda.github.io/src/content/blog/en/cut-here.md

 **I miss you, I miss you, I miss you
 I miss you, I miss you, I miss you so much**

-But how how many times can I walk away and wish "If only" But how many times can I talk this way and wish "If only" Keep on making the same mistake
+But how how many times can I walk away and wish If only But how many times can I talk this way and wish If only Keep on making the same mistake
 Keep on aching the same heartbreak
-I wish "If only"
+I wish If only

-**But "If only"
+**But If only
 Is a wish too late**

 ---